2020 Summer Courses in Philosophy

 The aim of this course is to introduce students to philosophical methodology by way of asking questions about the mind.
 The questions center around what the mind itself is like and how the mind can causally interact with the world.
 This course will be divided into three units.
 In the first unit we will discuss the mind-body problem and the issue of mental causation.
 Is the mind part of the body?
 If it isn’t, how does it interact with the body?
 What kind of theory can make sense of the mind’s interaction with the body?
 In the second, we will discuss cognition and consciousness in turn, as the two central features of the human mind.
 We will look to the computational theory of mind and see what light it can shed on the issue of human cognition and how mental states can exist as causal entities in the world.
 We will also see some complications coming from consciousness and whether it is consistent with a physicalist view of the mind.
 In the final unit we will try to discern what role cognition and consciousness play in human perception and action, including the interesting cases of implicit bias and blindsight.

 Instructor: Torsten Odland

 In this course, we will learn a new language: symbolic logic.
 Using this formal language, we will study some forms of logically valid inference: inferences in which conclusions follow from premises by logic alone.
 We will develop ways to formally prove that a conclusion follows logically from premises.
 Additionally, the symbolic language we develop in 31 is adequate to capture a substantial part of English, and we will practice translating English sentences into our symbolic language.
 Thus, this class also aims to provide skills for analyzing claims and arguments in everyday life.
 This course will also provide important background skills for any field that relies on exact reasoning or abstract argumentation.
 Our course will cover sentential logic and monadic predicate logic.

-- Philos C119: Self, Social Identity, and Authenticity
+- Philos C119 - Topics in History of Philosophy: Self, Social Identity, and Authenticity

 Instructor: Jae Choe